-Cooperative Research Units and U.S. Geological Survey Water Resources Research Institutes, which received $6.5 million in FY 2017, would be eliminated.
+Cooperative Research Units and U.S. Geological Survey Water Resources Research Institutes would be eliminated.

 ENVIRONMENTAL PROTECTION AGENCY (EPA)

-The budget requests $5.4 billion for the EPA, a $2.8 billion, or 34 percent, decrease from the 2017 enacted level.
-The budget provides $246 million for EPA to continue R&D activities in support of core mission areas, focusing on air quality, water resources, sustainable communities, chemical safety, and human health risk assessment.
+The budget requests $6.1 billion for the EPA, a $2.8 billion, or 31 percent, decrease from the 2019 enacted level.
+The budget request would also cut significantly the EPA Science and Technology account, with a request of $463 million.
+The current level is $713.8 million.
+This would hurt the EPA’s ability to continue R&D activities in support of core mission areas, focusing on air quality, water resources, sustainable communities, chemical safety, and human health risk assessment.

 NATIONAL ENDOWMENT FOR THE HUMANITIES (NEH)